unt-libraries/untl-metadata-documentation/docs/fields/contributor.rst

 -   Name fields are connected to the `UNT Name App <https://digital2.library.unt.edu/name/>`_, which will try to match text against local authority files.
 Editors should always choose an authorized form from the list if it is available.
--   The creator field is not constrained by the AACR2 practice of limiting creators to three or fewer names.
-Include as many creators as are readily available.
+-   The contributor field is not constrained by the AACR2 practice of limiting contributors to three or fewer names.
+Include as many contributors as are readily available.
--   If the creator and the publisher are the same, repeat the name in the [Publisher][] element.
+-   If the contributor and the publisher are the same, repeat the name in the [Publisher][] element.
--   Individuals or organizations with lesser responsibility for creation of the intellectual content of the resource should be recorded in the [Contributor][] element instead of the creator element.
-Some examples of contributors are collector, donor, section editor, etc.
+-   Individuals or organizations with greater or complete responsibility for creation of the intellectual content of the resource should be recorded in the [Creator][] element instead of the contributor element.
+Some examples of creators are author, editor, compiler, etc. (when applicable to the whole item)
--   The creator roles come primarily from MARC `relator codes <http://www.loc.gov/marc/relators/relators.html>`_; not all of the Library of Congress roles are included in the UNT system and several local codes have been added to the UNT list.
+-   The contributor roles come primarily from MARC `relator codes <http://www.loc.gov/marc/relators/relators.html>`_; not all of the Library of Congress roles are included in the UNT system and several local codes have been added to the UNT list.